gtsli/grocery_e-receipt/README.md

 This section contains the code necessary to run the web service (API) that can receive an HTML receipt as input and return the JSON-formatted parsing of the receipt.
 #### /approaches
 This section contains the code written to test and train the three different approaches used to try to understand receipts.
+#### /flaskapp
+This section contains all the necessary code to run a webapp that will display every functionality of this project.
 #### /synthetic data
 This section contains the code written to process the USDA branded product database by cleaning it and generating synthetic data that can be used for the different approaches.